 After you have eaten your canned foods, you can gather your cans and use paint to renew them.
 Cans can be brilliant for those who have small flowers in their windowsill.
 By putting small rocks on the bottom before the soil, you can improve the drainage of the container.
 At the same time, cacti are also excellent for these containers as they are low maintenance.

 A teapot can be either your watering can or a planter.
 You can also add the teacups and saucers to it, like a tea set to make your garden more appealing.
 Especially for small ornamentals, cups and teapots can serve as cute little pots for indoor and even outdoor plants.
 If you have some chipped or tea-stained ones at home, you can use them as a quirky cactus pot or as alternative homes for other smaller plants.
 Put in on your garden table to make it the new centre of attraction.
 Sustainability with a beautiful purpose.

 4. Muffin Tins

-Reusing sink for seedlings plant is quite popular.
-With its enormous space and depth, you could put more planters and seeds onto it.
-A vintage sink would be brilliant space for your vegetables and fruits to grow.
+Reusing a sink for seedlings plant is quite popular.
+With its enormous space and depth, you could put more planters and seeds into it.
+A vintage sink would be a brilliant space for your vegetables and fruits to grow.

 6. Plastic Bottles